ilonabass/hpl-study-LB-TEMPLATE/SETUP.md

 ## 4. DataPipe (the intermediary between the study and Dataverse)

 1. Make an account at https://pipe.jspsych.org (DataPipe).
-2. Make an account at https://dataverse.harvard.edu/ (Harvard Dataverse).
-3. On Dataverse
 4. In DataPipe, create an experiment linked to your OSF project.
 Copy its experiment ID (short code like aB3xY9zQwK).
 5. Create a **second** experiment for consent PDFs, also linked to your OSF project,